 The shoulder patch stands for the 45th Infantry, but each of its parts stand for something as well.

 - The yellow symbol is a Thunderbird.
 A Thunderbird is an American Indian symbol for power and strength.

-- The 45th Infantry was originally a National Guard unit drawn from Colorado, Arizona, Oklahoma, and Texas.
+- The 45th Infantry was originally a National Guard unit drawn from Colorado, Arizona, Oklahoma, and New Mexico.
 Each of the four sides of the patch represents one of those four states.